-THE ROBERTO ERA
+THE ROBERTO CONTERNO ERA

 With the acquisitions of Cerretta and Arione, Roberto has made an indelible stamp on this storied estate.
-Yet, the subtlety of his work in the winery and vineyards may be too easily overlooked.
+Yet, the subtly of his work in the winery and vineyards may be too easily overlooked.

 The vineyards today are some of the most immaculately tended sites in the Langhe, and the winery is almost impossibly clean and focused.
-Roberto has not been afraid to invest in modern technology either, though technology is embraced only where it allows Roberto to do the same work better.
-Examples include better sorting and and gentler destemming equipment, plus a state-of-the-art bottling line to assure the Conterno magic gets into the bottle intact.
+Roberto has not been afraid to invest in modern technology either, though modernity is embraced only where it allows Roberto to do the same work better.
+Examples include better sorting and gentler destemming equipment, plus a state-of-the-art bottling line to assure the Conterno magic gets into the bottle intact.

-Yet, what really matters-the family winemaking tradtions-remain the same.
+Yet, what's really important are his family's winemaking traditions, and they remain unchanged.
 The extended fermentations would be recognized by his grandfather.
 Like his father, Roberto is patient in raising his wines.
 Consequently, the period from harvest to release is two years for his Barberas, four years for the Baroli, and approximately seven years for Barolo "Monfortino."